 You don’t need to report the following:

 - Images of persons 18 years of age or older who are posing as children.

 - Pornographic websites using words such as ‘teen’ or ‘Lolita’ but which do not depict children under age 18.

 - Animated films or drawings clearly aimed to depict a fantasy rather than reality.

-- Posed images featuring children who are not undressed and where there is not an erotic mood, such as pictures from modelling agencies.
+- Images featuring posing children who are not undressed and where there is not an erotic mood, such as pictures from modelling agencies.